kiba1975/kiba1975/README.md

 - **MySQL**

 ## 🧠 Knowledge in:
-+ Linux and its terminal
-+ Windows and its terminal
++ Linux, Windows, Mac and their respective terminals.
-+ Installing different kinds of OS
++ Installation of OS.
-+ Fixing different kinds of pc problems, both physical and software wise
++ Fixing different kinds of pc problems, both physical and software wise.
++ Virtualization (*OpenBox, VMware and Hyper-V*)
++ Knowledge of helpdesk monitoring apps like Zabbix, OCS and GLPI

 ### 💬 Languages I speak:
 + Spanish natively